lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## September 3, 2017

+Is there a way I could use JSTOR information & ESTC information to identify popular but under-studied writers?
+Or to generate for any given reader a list of five names likely to be very different from what they're currently reading?
+Reverse recommendation engines?

 ## September 2, 2017

 We want things to be a few, simple, balanced categories — we especially want there to be two equally-matched sides of a binary — but in fact just about everything follows a power-law distribution, which will necessitate a long-tail “misc” category.